 I usually purchase a large half pound chicken breast and slice it in half (long ways) so that the chicken will cook through and to save costs.
 If you really like baked breaded chicken, you can cut the chicken into smaller pieces and increase the amount of egg whites and flour.

 First you cut up the chicken and place it in a bowl with the egg whites.
 Let the chicken soak in the egg whites for about 10 minutes.
 If the bowl isn’t big enough, flip the chicken after 5 minutes so both sides are covered in the egg whites.

-While the chicken is in the egg whites, place wax paper or a silicon baking mat (I want to purchase & try these) on a baking sheet.
+While the chicken is in the egg whites, place parchment paper on a baking sheet.
 If using wax paper, spray the paper with olive oil cooking spray.
 At this point, pre-heat your oven to 350 degrees.

 When all of the chicken is on the baking sheet lightly spray the top of the chicken with olive oil.
 Place the chicken in the oven and bake it for 20-25 minutes or until the flour is golden brown.